JetBrains/mps-coderules/docs/content/processing.md

 ***Example of ask/tell***

-## Constraint production
+### Constraint productions

 Constraints program is built from productions.
 Each production has three parts: the part that is responsible for triggering the production, called «head», the part that checks for pre-conditions, called «guard», and the part that is evaluated when production is fired, which is called «body».

+#### Head

 Head is a set of constraints which are all required to be alive in order for production to fire.
 This set is divided into «kept» part and «replaced» part, the latter containing constraints that are to be discarded as soon as the production fires.

+A production is triggered when there are constraint occurrences matching all constraints specified in production’s head.
+These occurrences include the active constraint, plus any additional matching constraints that are currently alive, filling the other vacant slots.

 There is some terminology inherited from CHR that can be useful when discussing the kinds of productions.
+In the following table `E` and `E'` are the set of constraints in production’s head, `C` is a conjunction of predicates serving as guard, and `G` is a conjunction of predicates and constraints in production’s body.

 | «kept» set `E` | «replaced» set `E’` | Notation | Designation |
 |:--|:--|:--:|:--|